llGuy/imagen/README.md

 ### Mac OS

-Do setup the project, run the following commands (assuming that your current working directory starts from the root of the project: `~/This/That/Other/imagen/`):
+To setup the project, run the following commands (assuming that your current working directory starts from the root of the project: `~/This/That/Other/imagen/`):

 ``` sh
 mkdir build